Definition

 - Prevention: Vaccination against pneumococcus, Haemophilus influenzae, and meningococcus is recommended.

-Hepatitis B Vaccine Non-Response:
+Hepatitis B Vaccine Non-Response

 - Observation: Poor immune response to the vaccine is noted in untreated patients.